Pokrt/dleap_tutorial/basics/locking.md

-# Locking form items and pages
+# Item & Page Locking

 In HCL Domino Leap you can lock form objects or whole pages making them **read only**.
 This can be done to prevent users from editing certain